-A people-centered approach drives UNDP's work and our commitment to strengthen the governance foundations for effective social contracts and more resilient and stable societies.
-People need to survive, but also need to do so in dignity, free from want and fear, and with respect for their fundamental human rights.
-We are investing in people's agency through the hardest time of their lives.
+A people-centered approach drives UNDP's work, as well as our determination to strengthen the governance foundations for effective social contracts, deepen human security, and ultimately build more resilient and stable societies, that leave no one behind.
+People need to survive, but also need to do so in dignity, free from want and free from fear, and with respect for their fundamental human rights.
+We invest in people's agency through the hardest time of their lives.

-UNDP stays and delivers to save people's livelihoods, safeguard socio-economic progress and institutional service delivery systems - from jobs to justice - so they can build hope beyond handouts.
-By "staying and delivering" in crisis, UNDP has already supported the return of millions of Internally Displaced People, provided solutions for the payments of tens of thousands of frontline workers, built capacities that helped reduce the impact of disasters, reduced the risk of violence in a multitude of countries, and helped tens of millions of people retain their livelihoods, access basic social, security and justice services, and build back better lives after crises.
+UNDP stays and delivers to save people's livelihoods, safeguard socio-economic progress and institutional service delivery systems - from jobs to justice - to build hope beyond handouts.
+By "staying and delivering" in crisis, UNDP has already supported the return of millions of IDPs, provided solutions for the payments of tens of thousands of frontline workers, built capacities that helped reduce the impact of disasters, and the risk of violence, in dozens of countries, and helped tens of millions of people retain their livelihoods, access basic social, security and justice services, and build back better lives after crises.
 In the process, UNDP has empowered women and youth, promoted inclusive institutions, including for the rule of law and respect for human rights, and strengthened social cohesion for more peaceful, just and sustainable human development.